Mohammed-Saajid/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

 # Ex.
-No.  - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
+No.6.1  - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
 ### DATE: 01/05/24

 ## AIM: